 For example, consider a woman who feels uncertain that she will receive a good review at her upcoming evaluation at work.
 She finds this uncertainty very worrisome, and is quite anxious.
 As a result, she tries to complete her work meticulously, repeatedly asks coworkers how they think her review will go, makes elaborate daily task lists, and commits herself to extra responsibilities to appear hardworking.
 However, she soon finds she has overcommitted herself, feels guilty for rarely completing her daily task lists, is bothered by even small errors in her work, and feels she has alienated some coworkers with her questions.

 By regularly confronting day-to-day uncertainties, you can become better at tolerating the thoughts and feelings the evoke.
-You will then experience less distress when dealing with the larger uncertainties in life.
-Learning to tolerate uncertainty in a healthy way takes practice, but cognitive-behavioral therapy (CBT) includes techniques and exercises designed to help you increase your tolerance of uncertainty.
-Consider consulting with a CBT therapist if you think that difficulty coping with uncertainty is interfering with your wellbeing.
+You will then experience less distress when dealing with the larger unknowns in life.
+Learning to tolerate uncertainty in a healthy way takes practice.
+Cognitive-behavioral therapy (CBT) includes techniques and exercises designed to help you reduce your uncertainty avoidance.
+Consider consulting with a CBT therapist if you think that this problem is interfering with your wellbeing.